 No. You can not use your books or notes during the test.
 Also, turn off your cell phone or keep it out of sight during the test.
 Also, no text messaging during the test is allowed.

-If you want an idea of the types of information you should be familiar to be a personal trainer, with I have created a 200 question personal trainer practice test to help.
+I have created a 300 question personal trainer practice test to help.
 This test will help with ANY fitness trainer certification.
 The practice test is not a substitute or shortcut to studying.
 The questions are not the same as the AAAI test -but it will help show you the types of information you need to know in order to pass – and be successful when you are certified.
 For best results, use the test along with a book about personal training.
 Do not use the test in place of studying.

 No and here’s why.
 If people got a test back, they would be tempted to just study the questions they got wrong.
 If you only studied a test, then you would only know what was on the test.
 What if you got a different test when you took it again?

 If you pass a AAAI/ISMA test for the very first time, you have 2 years before you need to get recertified.
 After that, you will need to be re-certified every year.
 Again, read my post on how to get recertified for more info.
 Make a note of when your cert expires.
 If your cert expires, you will have to retake the test again.